The Dish: Chef Priya Krishna famous her signature recipes

 Place the fish on a paper towel and pat dry.

-In a small bowl, stir together the oil, garlic, ginger, turmeric, chile, and salt right into a paste.
+In a small bowl, stir the oil, garlic, ginger, turmeric, chile, and salt into a paste.
 Using half of the paste, coat one side of each fillet.

 Spread a 2-foot sheet of foil out at the counter.
-Place all the fish fillets on one half of the foil, paste-facet down.
-Coat the opposite aspect of the fillets with the closing paste, ensuring to flippantly cowl the fish’s complete floor region.
-Evenly sprinkle the clementine peel over the pinnacle of every fillet.
+Place all the fish fillets on half the foil and paste the facet down.
+Coat the opposite aspect of the fillets with the closing paste, ensuring that the fish’s complete flis is flippant. flippancyrinkle the clementine peel over the pinnacle of every fillet.
 Fold the opposite half of the foil over the fish, fold every aspect over three times to seal the foil into a pouch.
 Refrigerate the pouch for a half-hour.

 Preheat the oven to 450°F.

-Transfer the pouch to a baking sheet and bake for 10 to 14 mins, relying on your fillets’ thickness, then flip off the oven and allow the fish to sit inside the oven for 1 minute greater — the pouch has to have overrated at this factor.
+Transfer the pouch to a baking sheet and bake for 10 to 14 minutes, depending on your fillets’ thickness.
+Then, flip off the oven and allow the fish to sit inside the oven for 1 minute longer—the pouch has to be overrated at this point.

 Remove the baking sheet from the oven and allow the pouch to settle down for a minute, then usa the pouch’s edges (be cautious of the hot steam interior!).
 Serve each fillet with a lime wedge for spritzing, and spoon the juices from the foil pouch over the pinnacle.